tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Native_Maps_and_Annotations.md

 * `image` - The URL to an image to be used in place of the default pin image

 * `leftButton` - A button that will appear on the left side of your annotation when clicked.
-This property must have a value equal to the URL of an image, or to a `Ti.UI.iPhone.SystemButtonStyle` constant.
+This property must have a value equal to the URL of an image, or to a `Ti.UI.iOS.SystemButton` constant.

 * `leftView` - A Titanium View object that will appear on the left side of your annotation when clicked.
 This property can be a single view like a `Ti.UI.Button` or `Ti.UI.Label`, or it can be a hierarchy of views.